- Christian Petzold

 In Christian Petzold’s Transit, Barbara Auer has a small role as a woman looking after two dogs whose owners have since escaped to North America, evading the tide of fascism flooding Europe.
 She remains in Marseille, looking after the animals, hoping to get out before the regimen invades.
 She waits in long lines, hoping to receive the appropriate paperwork to leave.
 She’s hungry and desperate.
 And her fate seems inevitable.
 Before long, she wants to feel human again, just one last time.
 She puts on her most beautiful dress and invites a man, a veritable stranger with whom she’s shared a few momentary words and glances in the same lines for transportation documents, to share a meal.
 After they eat and toast to good health, she throws herself from a balcony not far from the Museum of European and Mediterranean Civilisations, built in 2013.
 What might seem like a scenario ripe for specific historical contextualization is even more potent as a story that transcends history.
 A fascinatingly conceptual film, Transit is another masterpiece from the German director and an urgently relevant symbolization of the contemporary refugee crisis.
 It’s all the more telling that the material derives from a story set during World War II.

 Petzold based his screenplay for Transit on Anna Seghers’ 1942 novel of the same name, but he relocates the subject matter for a stark modern-day correlation.
 Seghers used her own experiences in Nazi-occupied France to tell the story of a concentration camp escapee who must maneuver between fascist threats to secure passage to North America.
 Petzold resituates the story to contemporary Marseille, although his treatment of time and place have an elusive quality that cannot be called simple modernization.
-There’s no mention of Nazis or Jews, for instance.
+There’s no mention of Nazis or the “Jewish question,” for instance.
 The presence of widescreen televisions, soldiers carrying the latest weaponry, and newer vehicles, briefly glimpsed in the background of some scenes, suggest that Transit takes place today.
 But also note the lack of smart devices such as phones or computers; instead, you will see typewriters and notebooks.
 In carefully described ways, this is an analog, paperwork-dominated, and bureaucratic world in which digital communication and instant gratification have no place.
-Similarly, characters do not travel with ease.
-They’re forced to ride trains or board passenger boats, whereas commercial airlines seem not to exist.
+Similarly, characters do not travel with ease; they’re forced to ride trains or board passenger boats.

 Transit is a film about being caught between states, and its ambiguous setting enhances this theme.
 The characters hope to escape German fascism to either Mexico or the United States, but they’re trapped in Europe.
 They’re cornered by an ocean that prevents their escape and a political force that limits their freedom.
 Time and reality, at least the viewer’s understanding of them, also betray the characters.
 They inhabit a world neither wholly of the past nor entirely of today; the film never refers to specific political situations, neo-Nazism, or the rise of extreme right-wing ideologies.
 Petzold places his film’s setting and characters outside of time.
 The streets of old Paris and Marseille where the film takes place look very much the same then and now.
 The characters sometimes look, dress, and behave like people from the 1940s.
 These choices signal the allegorical intention of the film, recalling something akin to Franz Kafka—whose novella In the Penal Colony, for instance, introduced almost futuristic technology in a French colonial setting.
 Although removed from a Kafkaesque journey into the fantastic and surreal, Transit does embrace themes of transitioning identities and paranoia.